BKeyport/MMM-Multimonth/README.md

 ## Versioning
 0.1 - Initial Release

 0.2 - Change code to improve functionality, allow for some localization - will not move start of week yet, but will change languages with system.

+0.25 - Fix code with temporary bodge so to refresh every hour to assure day changes sometime between midnight and 1 am.